GuangxianZhu/v2v2j/README.md

 a convertor for verilog to josim file.

 Manual:
-Please check the pdf file.
+Please check the pdf file "how to use.pdf".